JorgeCeldran/postman-qa/README.md

 - **Update Post** — `PUT /posts/1` with an updated JSON body.
 Tests: status code is 200, title was updated.
 - **DELETE Post** — `DELETE /posts/1`.
 Tests: status code is 200, response body is empty.

+### 🎬 TMDB-Auth-Practice.postman_collection.json

+Requests against The Movie Database (TMDB), a real-world API that requires authentication, used to practice different authentication patterns and validate both authorized and unauthorized responses.

+- **Popular Movies - NO AUTH** — `GET /movie/popular`, sent with no authorization.
+Test: status code is 401 (confirms the API correctly rejects unauthenticated requests).
+- **Popular Movies** — `GET /movie/popular`, sent with a Bearer Token (API Read Access Token) in the Authorization header.
+Test: status code is 200.
+- **Popular Movies - API Key v3** — `GET /movie/popular`, sent with the API Key as a query parameter (`?api_key=...`), demonstrating an alternative authentication pattern.
+Tests: status code is 200; every movie in the response has an `original_language` field; at least one movie's `original_language` is Spanish (`es`).

 ## Tools & concepts practiced

 - Writing `pm.test()` assertions in Postman (status codes, property checks, type checks, value checks)